Overview of Plastic Waste Management

 Every day, India generates enormous amounts of plastic waste.
-These plastic wastes need to be dealt with properly else it can have a significant negative impact.
-The indiscriminate disposal of the plastic wastes has caused huge environmental crisis.
-Therefore with a view to avert such crisis, the government introduced the plastic waste (management and handling) Regulations in 2011.
-In line with this, the government also introduced the plastic waste management regulations 2016.
+These plastic wastes need to be dealt with properly; otherwise, they can significantly negatively impact the environment.
+The indiscriminate disposal of plastic wastes has caused a huge environmental crisis.
+Therefore, with a view to averting such a crisis, the government introduced the Plastic Waste (Management and Handling) Rules in 2011.
+In line with this, the government also introduced the Plastic Waste Management Rules 2016.

 Plastic Waste Management Rules 2016

 The Plastic Waste Management Rules 2016 was notified in March 2016.
-These rules apply to the manufacture, distribution, brand owners sale and use of carry bags, plastic sheets or multilayered packaging etc.
+These rules apply to the manufacture, distribution, sale of brand owners, carrying bags, plastic sheets or multi-layered packaging, etc.

 For the first time, the responsibility of waste generators was prescribed.
-Individual and bulk generators such as offices, commercial establishments and industries are required to segregate plastic waste at source, handover the segregated waste and pay the user fee according to the bye-laws of local bodies.
+Individual and bulk generators such as offices, commercial establishments and industries are required to segregate plastic waste at the source, hand over the segregated waste and pay the user fee according to the bye-laws of local bodies.

-The concept of EPR was introduced under the plastic waste management rules 2016, where the onus was put on the manufacturers for the treatment, reuse, recycling or disposal of products after the consumer has used and disposed.
+The concept of EPR was introduced under the plastic waste management rules 2016, where the onus was put on the manufacturers for the treatment, reuse, recycling or disposal of products after the consumer has used and disposed of them.

 Overview of EPR

-Extended Producer Responsibility is a policy method wherein the producers take the responsibility for organization of the products disposal that they produce once the products are deemed to be not useful for consumers.
+Extended Producer Responsibility (EPR) is a policy method wherein the producers take responsibility for the disposal of waste products that they produce once the products are deemed to be not useful for consumers.
 It is based on the international environmental law principle- "Polluter pays".
 This implies that the one who pollutes the environment should pay to keep the environment clean and intact.
 EPR transfers the economic liability of the value of the disposal from the government to the manufacturer of the trade.

 Responsibility of Producers